ahmadiehsan/personal_docs/docs/mathematics/linear_algebra/vector.md

 <img src="image6.jpg" style="width:1.82083in" />

-- Starting point doesn’t mean for Vectors
+- Starting point doesn't mean for Vectors
 - Vectors will show by lowercase letters and an arrow on top of it or just with a bold lowercase letter
 - Vector = Magnitude + Direction
 - Velocity = Magnitude + Direction